mnemnion/JLpeg.jl/Plans.md

 input and return `false`, but we could have a version of the VM that checks for this condition on fails and suspends parsing, such that it can be renewed on more input or told that there is no more, at which point a final pass/fail judgement is issued.

+Also useful for e.g. iterating over a large XML or JSON file: deep recursion is unusual, but the structure means that any interruption before the final closing element would fail the match in an ordinary PEG parser.